parleer/semver-bash/README.md

 # semver-bash

 Bash-only implementation of [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
-Correctly parses and compares complex version strings, but with a convenint loose-parsing algorithm that includes support for:
+Correctly parses and compares complex version strings, but with a convenient loose-parsing algorithm that includes support for:

 - leading zeros
 - optional minor
 - optional patch